Mariyappan Thangavelu

+Mariyappan Thangavelu (born 28 June 1995) is an Indian Paralympic high jumper.
+He is a triple Paralympics medalist having won the gold medal at 2016 Rio, the silver medal at 2020 Tokyo and the bronze medal at 2024 Paris.
+He has also been a double medalist at the World Championships with one gold and one bronze.
+Additionally, he is an Asian Para Games silver medalist.

 On 25 January 2017, the Government of India conferred him with the Padma Shri award for his contribution towards sports and in the same year, he was also awarded the Arjuna Award.
 He was awarded with the Major Dhyan Chand Khel Ratna in 2020.

 Early life

 Mariyappan was born in Periavadagampatti village, Salem district, Tamil Nadu, one of six children (four brothers and a sister).
 His father reportedly abandoned the family early on and his mother, Saroja, raised her children as a single mother, carrying bricks as a labourer until becoming a vegetable seller, earning ₹100 a day.
 At the age of five, Mariyappan suffered permanent disability in his right leg when he was run over by a drunk bus driver while walking to school.
 The bus crushed his leg below the knee, causing it to become stunted.
 Despite this setback, he completed secondary schooling.
 He says that he didn't see himself as different from able-bodied kids.